As the largest college in the University, LSA celebrates its role in Michigan’s deeply rooted commitment to diversity.

 - Hired an advisor who specializes in assisting transfer students.

-Creating an Inclusive Climate
+Objective 2: Creating an Inclusive Climate

 LSA Collegiate Fellows

 LSA recruited nine new fellows to the faculty in 2018.
 Each combines scholarly excellence with demonstrated commitment to issues of equity and inclusion.
-Seventeen Fellows have been recruited in departments across LSA over the last two years, toward a goal of hiring 50 over five years.
+Seventeen fellows have been recruited in departments across LSA over the last two years, toward a goal of hiring 50 over five years.

 LSA staff members created a staff-oriented arm of this student-created group, which supports substantive and constructive dialogue across political/ideological differences.
 Last year, WeListen staff sessions have facilitated dialogue on a variety of political issues, such as gun control and free speech.